 Once the turbines were erected out at sea, and a cable had been laid in the highway, the two had to be joined together.

 How that happened was a fascinating experience in itself.

 In Spring 2011, a cable barge docked offshore at Cleveleys to lay the power connection or ‘export cable’ which joins Walney 2 to land.

-It was laid in one piece underwater by a plough attached to the barge which placed the cable approx 2m deep into the seabed.
-It’s an armoured 132kv power cable, complete with a 48 core fibre optic cable which provides communication to the windfarm.
+It’s an armoured, high voltage 132kv power cable, complete with a 48 core fibre optic cable which provides communication to the windfarm.